 Bringing turtles on board the research vessel.
 After the net is retrieved, the catch boat and net boat with all snorkelers return to the research vessel (Endurance) and the turtles are off-loaded onto the deck.
 Everyone helps with this job before taking care of their own needs.
-Styrofoam rings (swimming noodles) are available and all turtles should be placed in them with their plastron up.
-The noodles steady the turtles and keep them off of the deck.
-On hot days, someone who remained on board should use the salt water hose to spray the deck to cool it before the turtles are brought onboard and to spray turtles as they come onto the research vessel.
+All turtles should be placed in styrofoam rings (swimming noodles) with their plastron up.
+The noodles steady the turtles and keep them off the deck.
+On hot days, one person should use the saltwater hose to spray the deck to cool it before the turtles are brought onboard and to spray turtles as they come onto the research vessel.
 Be careful of where the salt water is going, especially if someone is using a PIT tag reader while you are spraying.

-As turtles come onto the deck they are arranged in rows in two groups, those with external tags visible go forward in rows near the cabin and those with no external tags go in rows near the stern.
-Within these categories, turtles are sorted by size from smaller to larger.
-As turtles come onto the deck, examine them again closely for any evidence of fibropapilloma.
+As turtles come onto the deck they are separated into two groups, those with visible external tags are laid in the first rows, starting from the left, and those with no external tags are placed in a new, lower row, starting from the left.
+Within these categories, turtles are sorted by size from larger to smaller.
+As turtles come onto the deck, examine them closely again for any evidence of fibropapilloma.
 Evidence of this disease will appear as warts or tumors around the eyes, the neck or at the base of the flippers.
 Any such anomaly should be brought to the attention of a team member.
 As soon as turtles are on the deck, one of the assistant taggers should check turtles without external tags for PIT tags.
 Any turtles with PIT tags are recaptures and should be marked on their plastrons and moved over with the recaptures that have external tags.